 Grizzly bears are majestic symbols of the wild.
 Bears live in and use a variety of habitat types, playing important roles in each one.
 This makes them an “umbrella species,” meaning that when we protect them and their habitat we also protect many species.
 Grizzly bears can also help ecosystems by distributing seeds and nutrients through their scat, and occasionally regulating ungulate populations.

 DIET: Grizzly bears are omnivores, and their diet can vary widely.
-They may eat seeds, berries, roots, grasses, fungi, deer, elk, fish, dead animals and insects.
+They may eat seeds, berries, roots, grasses, fungi, deer, elk, fish, dead animals, and insects.
 In the late summer and early fall, grizzlies enter hyperphagia, a period of 2-4 months when they intensify their calorie intake to put on weight for winter denning.
-During this time
+During this time period, they can gain more than three pounds a day!

 REPRODUCTION: Grizzly bears are one of the slowest reproducing land mammals.
 Females do not typically reproduce until they are four or five years old.
 Grizzly bears mate between May and July, but the female’s body delays implantation of their eggs in the uterus until October or November.
 If the female has not gained enough fat over the summer to survive and raise cubs, implantation may not occur.
 A grizzly’s ability to garner enough quality calories through the summer is not just crucial for her survival, but also for her reproductive ability.
 Mother bears rear cubs for two to three years.
 Males do not help raise the cubs.
 In fact, males can be a danger to the cubs, so females often avoid male grizzly bears while rearing their cubs.